-If more than 120 hours have passed since unprotected sex, emergency contraception may no longer be an option.
+If more than 120 hours have passed since condomless sex, EC may no longer be an option.
 One option is to wait and see if your girlfriend misses her period.
 (Understandably, this can be nerve-wracking.)
 If she does, she can see a health care provider for pregnancy testing or use a home pregnancy test.
 You and your girlfriend may also consider talking with a provider if she, or you, wants to discuss pregnancy options or backup birth control for the future.

 Another thing to consider is that recent research shows the spermicide nonoxynol-9 (N-9) can make people more susceptible to sexually transmitted infections (STIs) like HIV.
-N-9 acts as a strong soap and can help form abrasions on vaginal or rectal tissue, making it easier for foreign intruders to penetrate.
+N-9 is a chemical that can irritate sensitive tissues.
+As such, it might create abrasions on vaginal or rectal tissue, making it easier for foreign intruders, like a virus, to penetrate.
 What's more, the World Health Organization says that condoms with N-9 are no more effective at preventing pregnancy than condoms alone.
 Using condoms with water- or silicone-based lube is a great way to make sex more pleasurable and prevent condoms from breaking.
 You can also buy extra lube in a bottle if what comes on the condom isn't enough to keep you two going.